DevAkaya/Elysium/Manifesto/Prelude.md

-By the blazing sun as it manifests itself.
-It's dazzling rays and warm glow shine brightly over the humanities only withering residence; Earth.
-Verily miserable indeed is whatever their selves have endowed for them and their offspring.
+Miserable indeed is whatever their selves have endowed for them and their offspring.

 I hereby declare that, as my mind wanes and the potential end of my journey on Earth draws near, I may not be present when these words reach you.
 To those who wish to benefit from my work, I grant full permission to use it as they see fit.